Erismd/Solo-API-Project/README.md

 # 🎥 Movie collection - A REST-ful CRUD API 🎥

+## Introductuin:

-### "This was created during my time as a student at Code Chrysalis."
+"This was created during my time as a student at Code Chrysalis."

 This is my first solo project creating a REST-ful CRUD API.
 I worked with movie collection data which I created as dummy using Express, Typeorm, and Postgres.

-## Introduction:
+## Installation:

 1. To get started, clone the repo to a local directory.
 ```